tropicsquare/tassic/README.md

   ## Development kits and target boards

- Visit Tropic Square at booth 5-373 at  at Embedded World 2025 to get board and samples.
+ Visit Tropic Square at [booth 5-373 at Embedded World 2025](https://tropicsquare.com/tropic-square-at-embedded-world-2025) to get board and samples.

   ### USB stick with TROPIC01
   * USB stick formfactor